bnfour/md-mods/readme.md

 There are currently three UI tweaks available.

 ### Wider album names
-This feature widens the space for the song's album name on the song selection screen, so wider names fit without scrolling.
-Only intended for English locale.
+This feature widens the space for the song's album name on the song selection screen, so wider names fit without scrolling:

 | Before | After |
 | --- | --- |
 | TODO | TODO |

+> [!NOTE]
+> This feature is intended to be used with English locale.

 <details>
 <summary>List of affected albums (in no particular order)</summary>

 - [Happy Otaku Pack]s Vol.10 and beyond
-- [Give Up Treatment] packs, all volumes
+- [Give Up TREATMENT] packs, all volumes
 - [Legends of Muse Warriors]
 - [COSMIC RADIO PEROLIST]
 - [CHUNITHM COURSE MUSE]